 WHAT TO SEE IN KANDY?
 WHERE ARE THE BEST PLACES TO STAY IN KANDY?
 IS KANDY WORTH VISITING?

 Kandy is the 3rd largest city in the country.
 It is a UNESCO World Heritage Site.
-It is a pleasant mix between modernity and authenticity.
+Kandy in Sri Lanka s a pleasant mix between modernity and authenticity.
+It is one of the best things to see in Sri Lanka!

 WHAT ARE THE BEST THINGS TO SEE IN KANDY?